stanleywuu/myblog/pages/01.home/default.md

 - November 2020: Okay now I really gotta go.
 Boss: What if we put you on a different team on a new project?
 - Oct 2021: Well, that was fun!
 But being the human version of a CD tool is way too exhausting.
 - Nov: 2021: Retired

 ### Thus begins my descent to homelessness

-Here marks my descent to homelessness
+- Week #1: Setting up the home page, starting on new project